 What is skimming?

-- Extracting the gist of the material without reading every word
+- Extracting the gist of the material without focusing on the details

 When should I skim read?

 - To make use of my background knowledge